cashfree/cashfree-woocommerce/readme.txt

 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 4.3.2 =
+* Tested upto wc 6.0.0
+* Bugfix for storing data to cashfree api's

 = 4.3.1 =
 * Tested upto wc 5.9.3